Efficient Symbolic Execution of Software under Fault Attacks: Accurate Fault Modeling via Program Transformation

-We propose a program transformation-based technique for modeling faults.
-That is, given the original program $P$, we construct a new program $P'$ that is semantically equivalent to $P$ under fault-free execution, but may have more behaviors than $P$ under fault attacks.
+We propose a program transformation technique for accurately modeling the impact of fault attacks on the victim program.
+Given the original program $P$, we construct a new program $P'$ such that $P'$ is semantically equivalent to $P$ in a fault-free execution environment, but has all of the additional behaviors under fault attacks.